JetBrains/kotlin-web-site/docs/reference/java-interop.md

 fun List<Int>.filterValid(): List<Int>
 ```

-From Kotlin they will be accessible by the same name `filterValid`, btu from Java it will be `filterValid` and `filterValidInt`.
+From Kotlin they will be accessible by the same name `filterValid`, but from Java it will be `filterValid` and `filterValidInt`.

 The same trick applies when we need to have a property `x` alongside with a function `getX()`: